-Without a reliable mechanism to revert back to a known good version of code, any codeupdate scheme, including the one in this specification, has the weakness that a single, successful forced update of an invalid code image by a CM may render the CM useless.
+Without a reliable mechanism to revert back to a known good version of code, any code-update scheme, including the one in this specification, has the weakness that a single, successful forced update of an invalid code image by a CM may render the CM useless.
 Even worse, an invalid code image may cause the CM to behave in a malicious way harmful to the network.
 Such a CM may not be repairable via a remote code update, since the invalid code image may not support the update scheme.
-This page left intentionally blank.